opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 ## Getting involved

 As the first open-source SIEM available in the market, Security Analytics presents opportunities for the community to become involved early in its evolution.
 There are a few different options for participating in the project.
-And we’d love to hear from you.
+We’d love to hear from you.
 To get involved in the discussion, have a look at the [Security Analytics forum(https://forum.opensearch.org/c/plugins/security-analytics/73).
 To keep up to date on developments, see the [list of issues](https://github.com/opensearch-project/security-analytics/issues) in the Security Analytics repository to find out what enhancements are in the pipeline.
 And to make contributions, see the [Contributing Guidelines](https://github.com/opensearch-project/security-analytics/blob/main/CONTRIBUTING.md) in the repository.